-Far Western Tavern features McConnell’s on their dessert menu, a Santa Barbara based company known for their high quality ice cream.
+Far Western Tavern features McConnell’s on its dessert menu, a Santa Barbara-based company known for its high-quality ice cream.
 (Check out their new shop in downtown SLO!)

 At Far Western Tavern, each dish is well-portioned and despite the potentially overwhelming amount that is served, we left full, but not over-stuffed.

 Though perhaps the most notable feature of Far Western Tavern is not the steaks — but the service.

 Greeted with a smile upon entry, every employee that passed our table, to fill a water glass or to clear a recently emptied dish, was friendly, accommodating, and genuinely seemed happy to serve.
 Our waitress was quick and even offered creative non-alcoholic substitutes for the liqueur shot typically served with the Affogato.

 While certainly upscale, Far Western Tavern maintains the atmosphere of welcoming hospitality you’d receive in a ranch kitchen, that serves up fresh cuts of meat.
 Cattle brands adorned the dishware in clear homage to the humble origin of the cuisine and the food itself.